 - 40 Volume (40V / 12% peroxide) will lift the hair up to 4 levels.
 It is often used with lightener or high-lift blondes.
 Some high-lift colors even require double-40V for extra lift.
 Do keep in mind that 40V used with lightener can be tragically damaging if used incorrectly.

 Less Commonly Used Volumes of Developer:

-There are some other less commonly used developers such as 5V, 15V, 50V, 60V etc. Based on what you just learned, you should be able to figure out what each of them do.
+There are some other less commonly used volumes of developer such as 5V, 15V, 50V, 60V etc. Based on what you just learned, you should be able to figure out what each of them does.

 Now you know…

 Your Turn: Did you enjoy this post?
 I’ll love you forever if you share it with your friends on your favorite social media website!

 Did you learn something new about the volumes of developer and hair dye?
 Do you have any questions?
 I’d love to read your feedback in the comments section below…

 With an extensive knowledge of hair color science and over 12 years as a licensed cosmetologist working in the hair industry, Hollee feels the need to share her passion for beauty with the world.
 She specializes in hair color science, hairstyles, hair hacks, hair knowledge, and how things work in the hair industry.
 She enjoys sharing her expertise and helping people achieve their personal hair goals.